2 products we used:

 says that it ALWAYS had water standing under it.

-In the current state, the house is barely still standing on remnants of the outter
+As we found it, the house is barely still standing on remnants of the outer stone

-stone wall.
-Soon after the Foundation purchased the property, the decision was
+wall.
+Soon after the Foundation purchased the property, the decision was made

 Tom has a system of waterproofing old house basements that has been proven to